How To Have Your Vote Count While At College

 Register for Early Voting

 Early voting is also an option for college students.
-Many counties open up early voting locations so if your student will be home during this period of time, they can cast their vote there.
+Many counties open up early voting locations so if your students will be home during this period of time, they can cast their votes there.
 For students registered in Orange County, there are several early voting sites.
 UCF has polling options on campus.
 The first time I have ever registered as a voter, I voted at the local Orlando Public Library just 10 minutes from campus.
 Then I heard that UCF has early voting polls on campus as well.
 Back in 2018, I went to the Live Oak Event Center on campus and voted early with barely any line!
 They had my old dorm address and it took me less than a minute to change my address with them before I went to the polls.
 All I had to do was bring my ID and I was ready to go.
 UCF promotes their voting options closer to the election dates, but they always have options on campus.
 They make it very easy for students to cast their vote!

 If your student is studying abroad, they should request their absentee ballot several months in advance.
 Click here for assistance in requesting that information for Florida.
 For those residing in another state, use the Usa.gov website.